shaharsery/5V-Power-Bank/README.md

 #### Features:

-The features below are based on the full BOM (except for NC components), changing values of components and / or unplacing components may cause other behaviors.
+The features below are based on the full BOM (without NC components), changing values of components and / or unplacing components may cause unintended behaviors.

 \- Input connectors: USB Type-B Micro, solder pads.